cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 The model manager allows you to manage your deep learning (DL) models uploaded for auto annotation.
 Using the functionality you can upload, update or delete a specific DL model.
 Use "Auto annotation" button to pre annotate a task using one of your DL models.
-[Read more](/apps/auto_annotation)
+[Read more](/cvat/apps/auto_annotation)

 ![](static/documentation/images/image104.jpg)

 ### Search

 There are several options how to use the search.
-It may be task's name or id, owner's name, task's status, assignee's name and so on.
+It may be task's name, mode (annotation or interpolation), owner (username), assigneee (username), status (annotation, validation, completed), id.
 The search is case insensitive.

 ![](static/documentation/images/image100.jpg)